Satya Pal Jain: Early life and career

-Legislative career
+Parliamentary career

 He contested elections to the Lok Sabha from Chandigarh Parliamentary Constituency as a candidate of the Bharatiya Janata Party (BJP) in the General Elections held in the years 1991, 1996, 1998, 2004, and 2009.
 He was elected to the Lok Sabha in 1996 (11th Lok Sabha) and 1998 (12th Lok Sabha).

-During his membership of the 11th Lok Sabha (1996–1998), he was appointed the Whip of the Bhartiya Janta Party for all the states of Northern India, in Incharge of Punjab Affairs in Lok Sabha, and was also appointed as Convener of Legal Committee of the BJP Parliamentary Party.
+During his membership of the 11th Lok Sabha (1996–1998), he was appointed the Whip of the Bhartiya Janta Party for all the states of Northern India, in incharge of Punjab Affairs in Lok Sabha, and was also appointed as Convener of Legal Committee of the BJP Parliamentary Party.
 He also remained a member of the Consultative and Parliamentary Standing Committees of Ministry of Home Affairs and The Privileges Committee of Lok Sabha.
 He was also elected to the Institute Body of Post Graduate Institute of Medical Education and Research, Chandigarh, by the Lok Sabha.

 During his 2nd term as a member of Lok Sabha (1998–1999), he was again nominated as a member of the Parliamentary Standing Committee on Home Affairs, the Home Ministry's Consultative Committee of Parliament, Estimates Committee of Lok Sabha and the Business Advisory Committee.
 He was also re-elected by the Lok Sabha as a member of the Institute Body of PGIMER, Chandigarh.
 He was also taken as a member of the Select Committee of Parliament on the Essential Commodities Amendment Bill in 1998.
 During his second term also, he was made Whip of the BJP for North India in Lok Sabha.

 He was invited as a member of the Indian delegation of MPs to visit Pakistan by the Jang Group of Newspapers.
 He visited Lahore and Islamabad in Pakistan as a member of 25 MP delegation in February 1999, a few days before the historic visit of Prime Minister of India, Atal Bihari Vajpayee, to Pakistan by bus, on 19 February 1999.

 During his membership of 11th and 12th Lok Sabha, he took a keen interest in the affairs of Parliament and actively participated in its debates.

 In July 2002, he was nominated as a member of the National Executive Committee of the BJP and made the 'Prabhari' (in Incharge) of the party's state unit of Uttaranchal (now Uttarakhand).
 In January 2003, he was nominated as the Incharge of Legal Cell and Election Cell of the BJP.